PennRobotics/covert-action-engine/doc/README.md

 SPNA
 ====

-Pronounced S. P. N. A., or _"Espiona"_
+Pronounced S. P. N. A., or _"Espionah"_

 This is a clone of the engine for the MPS Labs game, _Covert Action_.